 Lone Worker Safety Training

-This is a one day seminar, specifically tailored for the Lone Worker.
-Whether lone working in the office/company premises, working off site in an industrial setting, lone working in a care or residential environment, going into peoples homes in a housing or social care situation, or any time a staff member has to lone work outside of the office and/or outside of office hours, this is the ideal training seminar.
+This is a one day training seminar, specifically tailored for the Lone Worker.
+Whether lone working in the office/company premises, lone working off site in an industrial setting, lone working in a care or residential environment, going into peoples homes alone in a housing or social care situation, or any time a staff member has to lone work outside of the office and/or outside of office hours, this is the ideal Lone Worker Training Seminar.

 The incidence of verbal and physical attacks continue to rise (Unison 2013), and lone workers have a requirement to understand the dynamics involved, how to identify the considerable risks, and how to mitigate these risks by adapting behaviour.